Unusual Paris experiences

 More ideas for thrilling things to do in Paris

 Paris’s monuments and museums are world famous.
 They are welcoming to children, offering exciting new ways for visitors to explore the collections.

 Set off to track down the Phantom of the Opera, find clues to solve a mystery or step into the shoes of a historical figure: these are just some of the challenges set by the escape games cropping up all over Paris, inside many of the city’s landmark sights.
 In the Palais Garnier’s popular escape game, visitors explore the opera house in the course of an immersive detective investigation led by costumed actors and musicians.
-If you’re an escape game fan, you’ll find that many other places can be explored this way, including the Conciergerie (a Murder Party), the Louvre (escape room challenges at some times of year), the Montmartre district (Myurbanexperience), the Musée de l'Armée, the Escape Game - Le Grand Rex Paris and the Manoir de Paris (Skeleton Key).
+If you’re an escape game fan, you’ll find that many other places can be explored this way, including the Conciergerie (a Mystery Game), the Louvre (escape room challenges at some times of year), the Montmartre district (Myurbanexperience), the Musée de l'Armée, the Escape Game - Le Grand Rex Paris and the Manoir de Paris (Skeleton Key).